ridloal/Cake-PHP-3-CRUD/README.md

-# mitla_practice_cake
+# development_practice_cake

-This is Mitla Practice that use Cake PHP Framework
+This is Development Practice that use Cake PHP Framework v3

+some feature like crud, session, verification etc.